martinsson/real-world-tdd/README.md

 but still get the valuable information that an external api is down/broken.

 ## The external api
 This is code out of your control.
-You can get it by installing a docker image or access the online version worst case it is provided as a lib that you can start yourself
+It is provided as a lib that you can start.

-    cd football-events-rest-api
+    cd typescript
     npm install
+    npm run start-events-api

+or you can install it globally

-    npm start
+    npm install -g football-events-api
+    start-footballs-events-api

 You now have a webserver running you can get todays events on http://localhost:5010/events